Comprehensive and Effective Solutions for Fume Extraction...

 What is Fume Extraction?

 As described in the Control of Substances Hazard to Health (COSHH) Regulations 2002,hazardous substances can occur in many forms, including solids, liquids, vapours, gases and fumes.
-Fume is produced in a variety of working processes, so it can be hard to define the explicit processes where fumes are produced from.
+Fume is produced in a variety of working processes, so it can be hard to define the explicit processes where fumes are produced.
 However, some processes include:

 Dust and fume (combined in one process)